pasharuban/CryptoTracker-Hackaton-front-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 !!!
-Server works only local! (so u can check only mainPage functional)
+Server works only locally (on another computer)! (so u can check only mainPage's functional)

+To run project:

+1)npm install

+2)npm start

 ## Available Scripts